 That's it.
 If you follow these four rules, you have a high probability of enjoying a comfortable retirement.
 Read on for more details.

 Use this calculator to figure out how much to save

 How much should you be saving?
 That depends on a number of factors, including your age, income, and marital status.
 Fill out the form below and we'll give you a personalized estimate.

 The calculator assumes you'll need 80 percent of your pre-retirement income to live comfortably.
-It assumes that you'll receive annual raises of 3 percent (plus cost of living) until age 50, and that after that you'll only cost-of-living increases.
-It assumes an average stock market returns (after inflation) of 4 percent.
+It assumes that you'll receive annual raises of 3 percent (plus cost of living) until age 50, and that after that you'll only get cost-of-living increases.
+It assumes you'll get average stock market returns (after inflation) of 4 percent.
 (These assumptions can all be changed by clicking "Show advanced options.")

 It takes into account your projected Social Security benefit.
 Social Security has a progressive benefit formula, meaning that wealthier taxpayers have a smaller fraction of their income replaced in retirement.
 So the wealthier you are, the more you'll need to save to replace your pre-retirement income.